sdiehl28/baseball-analytics/README.md

 * ensure that for all CSV files in both datasets, the same 50+ field names are used to represent the same information
   * for example, if a batter hits a "hr", then the opposing pitcher gave up a "hr" and "hr" is the field name used in the batting and pitching CSV files for both Lahman and Retrosheet
 * ensure that field names conform to official baseball abbreviations as much as possible
-  * with the caveat that all field names are valid Python identifiers and valid SQL column names
+  * with the caveat that all field names must be valid Python identifiers and valid SQL column names
 * determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding CSV file
-  * this greatly reduces the amount of memory required
+  * this greatly reduces the amount of memory required or the amount of storage required in a database
   * code is provided to read/write CSV files with persisted data types
 * automate the running of the Retrosheet parsers and tidy their output
-* identify primary keys and sum stats for the exceptionally few players who had multiple records with the same primary key
+* identify primary keys and sum statistics for the exceptionally few players who had multiple records with the same primary key
   * since 1948, the only duplicate key was produced by cwdaily in which a player had two rows created for one game

 At this time, the wrangled data is not provided in this repo, only the scripts to create it are provided.